Schedule a Call

 • There are no suggestions because the search field is empty.

-Author Rich Kuzich
+Author Rich Kuzich, CPA

 Rich has over 17 years of experience in the mobility tax industry and currently serves as Manager at GTN.
 Over the course of his career, he has provided clients of all sizes with the leadership and direction needed for running successful global mobility programs.
 This includes relationship management, tax compliance and consulting, payroll withholding and reporting, executing tax equalization policy oversight and delivery, and team building. rkuzich@gtn.com | +1.339.793.9742